 New technologies for analytics are emerging as a core differentiator for top performing sales organisations.
 Useful sales analytics should present users with all the information they need to make successful sales decisions.
 Sales leaders should aim to make it a priority to be able to get access to critical sales data with just one click.

 Show me the future – Predictive Sales Analytics in B2B

 Sales teams need the information that enables them to predict customer behaviour and anticipate successful sales actions.

-A B2B key account manager typically handles dozens of accounts, with hundreds of products.
-This complexity results in endless possibilities on what to sell, to whom and at which point in time.
+A B2B key account manager typically handles dozens of accounts with hundreds of products.
+This complexity results in endless possibilities on what to sell, to whom to sell, and at which point to sell in time.

 “Salespeople are investing their time poring through a heap of possibilities to find the good ones,” writes Eric Siegel, author of Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die.
 “If sales is a needle in a haystack, analytics can make the haystack a whole lot smaller.”

 Advanced and predictive analytics functions can foresee the buying behaviour of the B2B customers.
 They are useful to understand where there might be pricing, selling potential or churn risk.

 Predictive Sales Analytics uses predictive algorithms, mathematical models based on ERP and CRM sales data and represents a considerable enhancement to the productivity of any sales team in a B2B setting.
 These predictive models reveal sales insights that Key Account Managers care about.
 This includes the best cross-sales opportunities and the likelihood of closing a deal and the estimated potential of a customer.